44 Pete Rose Baseball Cards You Need To Own

 1963 Topps #537 Pete Rose Rookie Card

 This card features four players, but Rose is the one that makes it worth having since it’s his official rookie card.
 A whole slew of fakes have been made, so beware when purchasing.
 The blue banner across the top is prone to chipping and often times it is off-centered and contains print defects.
 If you can find a good one, this Pete Rose rookie card is a must have for any collector.
-By far his most valuable card, it’s estimated that a mint condition #537 can be worth up to $200,000!
+By far his most valuable card, a copy graded PSA 10 Gem Mint sold for $717,000!

 1964 Topps #125 Pete Rose (All-Star Rookie)

 The 1964 Topps Pete Rose All-Star rookie card features a color photo of a fresh faced Rose looking off into the distance.
 The All-Star Rookie trophy is placed as a badge overtop the photo.
 At that time he was playing 2ND base for The Reds.
 In mint condition, this card can be worth over $9000, making it quite the find for any baseball fan.

 1964 Kahn’s Wiener #26

 While the card itself is fairly simple, because it’s so hard to find, the 1964 Kahn’s Wiener #26 Pete Rose baseball card does not come cheap.
 That year was the first that Kahn printed full color cards.
 Pete’s card features a photo of him holding the bat in a bunt position.
 His signature trails across the photo in black.
 The back of the card contains some of his stats and a few facts about him.